Finding the Right Rehab Program for Substance Abuse

-The biggest myth about drug and alcohol rehabilitation is that treatment doesn’t
+The biggest myth about drug and alcohol rehab (rehabilitation) is that treatment doesn’t

 work.
-Believing that may be one reason that finding the right treatment program seems so
+Believing that may be one reason that finding the right treatment program seems

-Another myth told is that substance abuse is just a matter of choice.
+Another myth is that substance abuse is just a matter of choice.
 The truth is that

-drug addiction and alcohol addiction are long-lasting diseases.
+drug and alcohol addiction are long-lasting diseases.
 They can be treated as successfully

-as many other long-lasting diseases like high blood pressure, asthma,
+as many other long-lasting diseases such as high blood pressure, asthma, and diabetes.

 How do you know if you need treatment?

 You may have had a choice when you first started using drugs or alcohol.
-But, after
+But over

-a while, these drugs actually change the structure and functioning of your brain.
+time, these drugs actually change the structure and functioning of your brain.
 Once

-you are addicted, the urge to use the substance you are addicted to becomes so
+you are addicted, the urge to use the substance you are addicted to gets very strong.

-powerful that you may continue using it without thinking about what could happen.
+You may keep using it without thinking about what could happen.

-sign is your need for more drugs or alcohol to get the same pleasant feeling as when
+You need more drugs or alcohol to get the same good feeling as when you first started

 Finding the right treatment program